pivotal/docs-tap/api-auto-registration/api-curation.hbs.md

 To create `APIDescriptor` resources, see [API Auto Registration Usage Guide](./usage.hbs.md).
 If any of the referenced `APIDescriptor` are not ready, the `CuratedAPIDescriptor` keeps retrying until all the referenced `APIDescriptor`s are ready.
-If the API specifications from any of the `APIDescriptor` update, our controller picks up the changes on the next reconciliation loop.
+If the API specifications from any of the `APIDescriptor` update, the controller selects the changes on the next reconciliation loop.

 **Note** By default, the update might take up to 10 minutes, including maximum 5 minutes to refresh the `APIDescriptor`, and maximum 5 minutes to refresh `CuratedAPIDescriptor`.